akurzela/quicksightpublicembed/README.md

 ![](./Images/Quicksight_Step4.png)

 ## Step 1: Create your react application
-Go to your Cloud9 instance and create React app using `npx create-creact-app quicksightembedreact` command.
+Go to your Cloud9 instance and create React app using `npx create-react-app quicksightembedreact` command.
 It will generate a React project for you.
 ![](./Images/Cloud9_Step1.png)

 ## Step 2: In your AWS account, set up permissions for unauthenticated viewers